anilzen/MathQuantum/content/home/fellowapp.md

   label: Learn More

 # Note.
 An optional note to show underneath the links.
 cta_note:
-  label: Application deadline August 1, 2023
+  label: 'Application deadline: August 1, 2023'

 # Choose an optional background color, gradient, image, or video
 design: